 Cantidad disponible: Más de 20 disponibles

 Paperback.
-Condición: New.
-2nd.
+Condición: new.
+Paperback.
 Go has rapidly become the preferred language for building web services.
 Plenty of tutorials are available to teach Go's syntax to developers with experience in other programming languages, but tutorials aren't enough.
 They don't teach Go's idioms, so developers end up recreating patterns that don't make sense in a Go context.
 This practical guide provides the essential background you need to write clear and idiomatic Go.
 No matter your level of experience, you'll learn how to think like a Go developer.
 Author Jon Bodner introduces the design patterns experienced Go developers have adopted and explores the rationale for using them.
 This updated edition also shows you how Go's generics support fits into the language.
-This book helps you: Write idiomatic code in Go and design a Go project Understand the reasons behind Go's design decisions Set up a Go development environment for a solo developer or team Learn how and when to use reflection, unsafe, and cgo Discover how Go's features allow the language to run efficiently Know which Go features you should use sparingly or not at all Use Go's tools to improve performance, optimize memory usage, and reduce garbage collection Learn how to use Go's advanced development tools.
-Nº de ref. del artículo: LU-9781098139292
+This book helps you: Write idiomatic code in Go and design a Go project Understand the reasons behind Go's design decisions Set up a Go development environment for a solo developer or team Learn how and when to use reflection, unsafe, and cgo Discover how Go's features allow the language to run efficiently Know which Go features you should use sparingly or not at all Use Go's tools to improve performance, optimize memory usage, and reduce garbage collection Learn how to use Go's advanced development tools "Introduces the design patterns experienced Go developers have adopted and explores the rationale for using them . also includes a new chapter on Go tooling"--Back cover.
+Shipping may be from multiple locations in the US or from the UK, depending on stock availability.
+Nº de ref. del artículo: 9781098139292